chimericdream/worldofpannotia.com/src/_specific_magic_armor/spined-shield.md

   costToCreateSpecial: ""
   weight: ""
   description: |
     This _+1 heavy steel shield_ is covered in spines.
 It acts as a normal spiked shield.
 On command up to three times per day, the shield's wearer can fire one of the shield's spines.
-A fired spine has a +1 enhancement bonus, a range increment of 120 feet, and deals 1d10 points of damage (19-20/&times;2).
+A fired spine has a +1 enhancement bonus, a range increment of 120 feet, and deals {% die_roll 1 10 0 %} points of damage (19-20/&times;2).
 Fired spines regenerate each day.
 ---